-Hazing, Harassment, Intimidation, Bullying, Cyber Bullying
+Harassment, Intimidation, Initiations, Hazing, Bullying or Threats

 The Board of Trustees is committed to providing a positive and productive learning and working environment.
 Hazing, harassment, intimidation, cyber bullying, or bullying by students or third parties is strictly prohibited and shall not be tolerated in the District.
 This includes actions on school grounds, school property, school buses, at school bus stops, at school sponsored events and activities, and through the use of electronic technology or electronic communication equipment on school computers, networks, forums, or mailing lists and actions at locations outside of those listed above that can be reasonably expected to materially and substantially interfere with or disrupt the educational environment of the school or impinge on the rights of other students at school.